Factory processed flours are not what nature intended for us to eat – only freshly milled flour can meet our biological needs.

 Wheat grains (and other grains like them) store well because of the protective outer jacket that seals in freshness, and seals out the bacteria and oxygen.
 We know this outer layer as BRAN.
 Bran makes up about 15% of the entire wheat grain, and is rich in protein, vitamins and fibre.
 As long as this protective layer of bran remains in tact, the grain can be stores for years without deterioration.

-Inside the bran “shell” is the endosperm – making up about 85% of the whole grain, it’s a soft white substance that contains the energy source for the grain when it is sprouting, rich in carbohydrates and gluten.
+Inside the GRAIN “shell” is the ENDOSPERM – making up about 85% of the whole grain, it’s a soft white substance that contains the energy source for the grain when it is sprouting, rich in carbohydrates and gluten.
 Gluten holds the bread together when it rises and is made up of 2 strong proteins.

 Mould is also quick to grow on the volatile oils from the germ, and together with bacteria, works to contaminate the whole batch in as little as 24 hours.

 Fresh whole wheat flour is one of the few foods to hold an entire compliment of B vitamins, and is also rich in E vitamins.
 Once the grain is broken open, once again, oxygen goes to work and quickly breaks down the vitamin compounds.
 Almost all vitamins are lost within 72 hours.

 Why is this important?
 Don’t we get fresh flour from the factory?

 The simple answer is no, we do not.